DougTW/documentation/Developer-Guide.md

 > **Notes:**
 >
-> - You must ensure that the *default Docker runtime* is `runc` to make use of
+> - You must ensure that the *default Docker runtime* is `runc` to make use
->   the `USE_DOCKER` variable.
+> of the `USE_DOCKER` variable.
 If that is not the case, remove the variable
 > from the previous command.
-See [Checking Docker default runtime](#checking-docker-default-runtime).
+See [Checking Docker default runtime]
+> (#checking-docker-default-runtime).
 > - If you do *not* wish to build under Docker, remove the `USE_DOCKER`
 > variable in the previous command and ensure the `qemu-img` command is
 > available on your system.

 ### Install the rootfs image